Last Updated on September 20, 2023 by thecapetownblog

 The best route to Boulders Beach

-To take the scenic route, head to Camps Bay and then follow the coastal road past Hout Bay.
-You’ll get beautiful views of the mountains, Oudekraal National Park, and Llandudno along the way.
+To do this, head to Camps Bay and then follow the coastal road past Hout Bay.
+I loved the beautiful views of the mountains and coastline, and Hout Bay is just stunning.

-Once you’ve driven through Hout Bay, you’ll get to a toll gate where you’ll need to pay 57 rand to drive your car along the Chapman’s Peak scenic drive, which is probably one of the most beautiful roads in the world.
+Then, in Hout Bay, you’ll reach toll gate where you’ll need to pay R61 to drive your car along the Chapman’s Peak scenic drive.
+It’s probably one of the most beautiful roads in the world.

 Take a Guided Tour